 My subjects practice the traditional Japanese art of Shibari, known in the West as rope bondage.
 With no interruption from me and just a simple documentary approach the ritual establishes a relationship between the dominant rigger and the submissive model who, relinquishing the burden of control, experiences the pain and the intensity of the moment, and finally experiences the euphoria of ecstasy.

-Trust and mutual respect are essential to the process, and constant unspoken communication sets the rhythm and pace of the performance.
+Trust and mutual respect are essential to the process, and constant communication sets the rhythm and pace of the performance.
 As the observer over many months, I am implicated in this conversation and I bring here my own history to bear.